First launched by Byline Books in 2018 and in September 2019 a new and expanded edition was fully crowdfunded and published by Unbound

 - A scientific approach to understanding the efficacy of calls to condemn terrorism.

 Opening the book is a powerful poem by activist and writer Suhaiymah Manzoor-Khan (@thebrownhijabi).
 See the powerful video:

 "An important – and pressing – contribution to understanding our place in society today." – Shaykh Zahir Mahmood – Islamic scholar

 "A brilliant, sensitive, and necessary text."
 Jamil Jan Kochai, author of prize-winning 99 Nights in Logar Electric Literature, 7 Books About the War on Terror

 "Qureshi has produced a critical antidote in a critical time, urging us to becoming more than mere spectators to injustice and oppression." – CJ Werleman – journalist and author of The New Atheist Threat

 "Thought provoking" – Marc Sageman, former CIA officer

 Watch a video presentation of A Virtue of Disobedience

 ASIM QURESHI graduated in Law (LLB Hons) and LLM, specialising in Human Rights and Islamic Law.
-Currently he is undertaking a PhD in political science.
+He completed his PhD (2019) in International Conflict Analysis from the University of Kent.
 He is the Research Director of the advocacy organisation CAGE, and since 2004 has specialised in investigations into the impact of counter-terrorism practices worldwide.
 In 2009, his book, Rules of the Game: Detention, Deportation, Disappearance, was published by Hurst and Columbia University Press.
 In 2010, he began advising the legal teams involved in defending terrorism trials in the US and at Guantanamo Bay, Cuba.